chafey/dicomp10-to-dicomweb-js/docs/spec.md

   * frame fragmentation
   * basic offset table
 * Consider generating rendered frames (check with Markus about this for path)
+* Consider allowing caller to specify which tags to include in the summary metadata
+* Consider providing context about each bulkdata (e.g. tag path)
+* Consider providing context about each image frame (frame number), image module (rows, columns, bits stored, number of components, etc)
 * Document API

 ## CLI